libialany/sugarlabs-docs/docs/README.md

 **gamearea.py**

-I only create a window with a color background, it's a second script.
+I only create a window with a color background, This is a secondary script, and I don't like having all my code in one script..

 ![second script](./imgs/gamearea.png)